 Shortly after my election as Police and Crime Commissioner in 2016, I issued a new Police and Crime Plan; a key document setting out the priorities for policing, crime reduction and community safety in Surrey.
-Two years into my term of office, much has been achieved.
-I have appointed Chief Constable Nick Ephgrave who has in turn established a stable top team at Surrey Police.
+Almost four years into my term of office, much has been achieved.
+I have appointed Chief Constable Gavin Stephens who has in turn established a stable top team at Surrey Police.
 I have reviewed the funding required for the Force and provided a more secure financial basis on which it can consolidate its plans for the future.
 I have reviewed the projects funded by my office to make sure they improve safety for the residents of Surrey, with a particular emphasis on reducing re-offending.
 A new policing model has been successfully implemented in Surrey, allowing the police to balance demands from serious and complex crimes with the need to retain visible, local policing.
 Partnerships with local authorities, businesses and third sector organisations have been reinvigorated.
-Importantly, Her Majesty’s Inspectorate for Police and Fire & Rescue Services has recognised the improvements made by Surrey Police with improved grades across the board in recent inspections.
+Her Majesty’s Inspectorate for Police and Fire & Rescue Services has recognised the improvements made by Surrey Police with improved grades across the board, and the first ‘outstanding’ rating received, for neighbourhood policing, in September 2019.

 Over the next two years I want to see Surrey Police, my office and partners build on this progress.
 The Force must continue to stay ahead of new crimes, crack down on emerging trends as they occur (such as the current increase in burglary) and keep all of Surrey’s diverse communities safe.
 Victims of crime must be properly supported and I will work with the Chief Constable to maintain the high levels of confidence people have in Surrey Police.